4. Physical Money

 Nothing More Than a Communications Device

-Physical notes and coins exist in the smallest number possible to facilitate day to day trades, where accounts information needs to be conveyed outside the banks' secure networks.
-In other words, they are simply durable, reasonably secure communications devices, carrying accounts information, hand-to-hand, across the network.
+Physical notes and coins exist in the smallest number possible to facilitate day to day trades, to convey accounts information outside the banks' secure networks.
+In other words, they are simply durable, reasonably secure communications devices, carrying accounts information, hand-to-hand, across the economy.
 The materials of which modern money is made have no intrinsic value, you could not get anything for the paper or base metals out of which they are made.
-But neither are they supposed to, for they exist solely to convey information.
-You could liken money to any other legal agreement that might be memorialized on paper; the paper on which a contract is signed has no intrinsic value either, its value lying in the information or agreement it memorializes.
+But neither are they supposed to, because they only exist to carry information.
+You could liken money to any other legal agreement that might be recorded on paper; the paper on which a contract is signed has no intrinsic value, its value lies in the information or agreement it memorializes.

 Creating this kind of physical money, we would think, should be the responsibility of an accountable authority.
 The reason being that physical money represents the legal claim a bearer has on society, not its commensurate debt.
-Creating physical money free of its commensurate debt is, of course, the essence of counterfeiting.
-Equally, when precious metals figured to an extent within the physical money supply, accountable figures would have been expected to assure that such coins did in fact contain the weight and fineness of metals that they purported to.
+Creating physical money free of its commensurate debt is, of course, the essence of counterfeiting (unless it is done democratically - see here).
+Equally, when precious metals figured to an extent within the physical money supply, accountable figures would have been expected to assure that such coins did in fact contain the weight and fineness of metals they purported to.

-Today, as we move further and further away from cash handling and make ever more use of electronic payments systems, it becomes easier and easier to appreciate that physical money - notes and coins - makes up only a very small proportion of the total money supply.
-And that volume is adjusted throughout the year for seasonal differences, ensuring that it really is just the minimum amount required to get the job done, minimizing cash handling and storage risks and costs.
+Today, as we move further and further away from cash handling and make ever more use of electronic payments systems, it becomes easier and easier to appreciate that physical money - banknotes and coins - makes up only a very small proportion of the total money supply.
+While the amount changes over time and fluctuates seasonally, physical money is kept in the smallest amounts required to get the job done, minimizing cash handling and storage risks and costs.

 Let’s imagine that we have a new economy, with as yet no physical money.
 Of course, we wouldn’t be left to stand around, scratching our heads and unable to interact with each other, simply because we had no money.
-We know that money is created in the process of facilitating debts and their reciprocation.
-And we know that no physical money at all would need to exist in order for this economy to function, albeit we would have to accept some limitations.
-If all transactions could be carried out by instruction alone (instructing a bank to debit this account and credit that one, for example by check, wire or chip & pin), then we have a cashless economy in which conceivably vast amounts of trade could be carried out by accounting adjustments alone.
-Entirely cashless economies might be a little unrealistic, even for us today, but appreciating how the system works in a cashless sense is the key to understanding how money more widely works and the role physical monies serve.
-The essence of money is of course debt, an entirely cashless, non-physical phenomenon.
-We simply need a small amount of physical objects on which to convey that non-physical information, hand-to-hand, where other forms of communication are impractical.
+We know that money is created in the process of facilitating debts and enabling trade.
+And we know that we can make the economy work with no physical money, albeit with some limitations.
+If all transactions could be carried out by instruction alone (instructing banks to debit this account and credit that one, by, for example, checks, payment cards or online banking/payment services), then we would have a cashless economy in which conceivably vast amounts of trade could be carried on.
+Entirely cashless economies might be a little unrealistic, even for us today, but appreciating how such a system works enables us to understanding more clearly the role physical money really plays.
+The essence of money is, of course, debt - an entirely non-physical phenomenon itself.
+But occasionally we need some physical 'stuff' on which to convey that non-physical information.

-Let's now imagine that a physical money stock has been created and delivered or sold into the banking system where people like you and me can get access to it.
-If I have a positive bank balance of $1000, it doesn't mean that there's $1000 of physical money sat in the bank (or anywhere else) just for me.
-If that were the case, for all of us, 100% of the money supply would have to be represented by physical notes and coins - the vast majority of it just sat there, doing nothing and gathering dust, for no practical reason whatsoever.
-In reality, if I have $1000 in my account, then there will likely be less than about $50 of physical money in existence to represent it; such is our economy's limited need for physical money.
-So long as there's enough physical money such that, if I need to make a cash withdrawal, I will be able to, then the system will work.
-And I will be able to make that withdrawal so long as an unusual and unexpected number of others don't want to do the same thing at the same time.
-On an ordinary day, we can tell how much physical cash any bank or community is likely to need.
+Let's now imagine that a physical money stock has been created and delivered/sold into the banking system where people like you and me can get access to it.
+If I have a positive bank balance of £1000, it doesn't mean that there's £1000 of physical money sat in the bank (or anywhere else) just for me.
+If that were the case, for all of us, 100% of the money supply would have to be represented by physical notes and coins - the vast majority of it just sat there, expensively doing nothing, for no practical reason at all.
+In reality, if I have £1000 in my account, then there will likely be less than about £50 of physical money in existence to support it; such is our limited need for physical money.
+So long as enough physical money exists that if I need to make a cash withdrawal I will be able to, then the system will work.
+And so long as an unusual or unexpected number of others don't want to do the same thing at the same time, then all will be fine.

-Now, in making a cash withdrawal, I am simply swapping (perhaps spending, if you like) the numbers in my account for pieces of paper with the numbers on them instead.
-It's the same information (my legal titles), I just now hold it in a different form.
-I can then use this physical money to pass my claims on to whomever I wish to trade with.
-Should I deposit the cash back in my bank, that process would simply reverse, swapping (perhaps selling) pieces of paper with numbers on them for numbers in my own bank account.
-Those pieces of paper, then, will go on to be used by the next customer who comes into the bank wishing to hold their numbers on pieces of paper too.
+Now, when I make a cash withdrawal, I'm simply swapping the numbers in my account for pieces of paper with the numbers written on them instead.
+(You could liken it to 'buying' physical money with non-physical money.)
+It's the same information - my legal title/claim - I just now hold it in a physical form, in my own hand.
+I can then pass that legal title on to whomever I wish to.
+Should I deposit the cash back in my bank, that process would simply reverse, swapping/'selling' pieces of paper with numbers on them for numbers in my own bank account.
+The pieces of paper, then, will go on to be used by the next customer who comes to the bank wishing to make a withdrawal so they can hold their numbers on pieces of paper too.